 Besides that, the main prophet of this religion was Moses, whose name is probably derived from the Egyptian “msy” meaning “son”.
 Another popular theory states that the similarity between the words “Sun” and “son” is not an accidental one.
 If we apply the same logic here, there is a parallel with the Mesopotamian lunar deity Sin, that many authors already saw as a prototype for Yahweh.

 This way of thinking could also explain the etymology of Slavic (and Indo-European) word for Moon – mesec.
 But I do not wish to drift from the main topic of this story and will leave it at that.
 The Moon symbolizes human intellect and material wealth.

-Like any other planet, Saturn has positive and negative aspects in astrology.
+Like any other planet, Saturn has positive and negative aspects.
 His influence is equally important as that of any other planet.
 Saturn is known as “the great teacher”.
 Some of its influence relates to discipline, hard work, rulership, and structure, as well as restrictions.

 Venus, the morning star, was worshiped under many names, in virtually all periods of history.
 But there is another important religion, one of the world’s oldest, whose primary focus may have revolved around this planet, ever since the time of the matriarchate.
 That religion is Zoroastrianism.
 Its dualistic teachings target mainly the individual soul, trapped in the world of passions – the one that Venus represents.
 Moreover, the name of its founder, Zoroaster, whose name was first recorded by Greeks, already carries the Greek word for the star – aster.
 The first part – zoro, may relate to Indo-European “zar” – light, from which came the Slavic word “zora” – dawn.
 This etymology is debatable but personally, I find it much more convincing than “he who manages camels”.